mpatraw/butterfly/README.md

 **Butterfly** is designed to be a simple and general implementation of the [Drunkard's Walk](https://en.wikipedia.org/wiki/Random_walk) algorithm for generating 2D maps.

 Here is a screenshot of a simple dungeon with caves.
+The full source code (using libtcod) is here: [ss.c](https://github.com/mpatraw/butterfly/blob/master/examples/tcod/ss.c), and the distilled version (just dungeon generation code) is here: [ss.py](https://github.com/mpatraw/butterfly/blob/master/examples/python/ss.py).

 ![screenshot](https://github.com/mpatraw/butterfly/raw/master/doc/ss.png "screenshot")